conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 Application checks
 -   `spec.owner` is a valid Console Group
--   Delete MUST fail if there are associated `AppInstance`
+-   Delete MUST fail if there are associated `ApplicationInstance`

 ### Application Instance